 12 Things You Really Should Be Cleaning with Lemons

 Looking for all-natural alternatives to harsh chemical cleaners?
-Tap the cleaning power of lemons and green-up your spring cleaning routine.
+Tap the cleaning power of lemons and green-up your cleaning routine.

 Cleaning with Lemons: The Best Way to Green-Up Your Clean-Up!

 We use them to flavour our favourite foods and have an entire drink dedicated to them, but lemons can also do wonders when it comes to cutting through household grime.
 The yellow fruit makes an excellent cleaning agent because of its high acidity, and also because of its natural antibacterial and antiseptic properties.
 Just be sure to do a patch test first to make sure the lemon doesn’t harm the surface you’re cleaning.